ornament-orm/ornament/README.md

 ## Annotating and decorating models
 Ornament doesn't get _really_ useful until you start _decorating_ your models.
-This is done (mostly) by specifying _annotations_ on your properties and methods.
+This is done (mostly) by specifying _annotations_ (or, as of PHP7.4, type hinting for properties) on your properties and methods.

 Let's look at the simplest annotation possible: type coercion.
 Let's say we want to make sure that the `id` property from the previousl example is an integer: